 Panel Discussion: Municipal Elections Under the Fifth Republic

-The Observatory of Political and Parliamentary Life, the Carnot Committee, and the Observatory of Institutions, Administrations, and Local Authorities are hosting a discussion forum on February 27, 2020, from 2:00 p.m. to 5:30 p.m., at 77 rue Claude Bernard, 75005 (Société géologique de France):Municipal Elections under the Fifth Republic
+The Observatory on Political and Parliamentary Life, the Carnot Committee, and the Observatory on Institutions, Administrations, and Local Governments are organizing a discussion meeting on February 27, 2020, from 2:00 p.m. to 5:30 p.m., at 77 rue Claude Bernard, 75005 (Société géologique de France):Municipal Elections under the Fifth Republic

-Given your responsibilities and experience, Danièle Lamarque, President of the Carnot Committee; Marie-Claude Demandre, Director of the Observatory of Institutions, Administrations, and Local Authorities; and Denys Pouillard, Director of the Observatory of Political and Parliamentary Life, would like to invite you to this event and look forward to your attendance.
+Given your responsibilities and experience, Danièle Lamarque, President of the Carnot Committee; Marie-Claude Demandre, Director of the Observatory of Institutions, Administrations, and Local Governments; and Denys Pouillard, Director of the Observatory of Political and Parliamentary Life, would like to invite you to participate in this event and look forward to your attendance.

-Two panel discussions will bring together, among others
+Two roundtable discussions will bring together, among others,

-- Michel Destot, former deputy mayor of Grenoble and former president of the Association of Mayors of France’s Major Cities
+- Michel Destot, former member of the National Assembly and mayor of Grenoble, former president of the Association of Mayors of France’s Major Cities

 - Paul Allies, professor emeritus of political science at the University of Montpellier